CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 3. <font color="gold">Example Request</font>
 >curl --location --request GET 'https//review-ywu6raktuq-uc.a.run.app/reviews'

-<span style="font-family:san-serif; font-size:15px;">This endpoint is used to list all the reviews.
+<details><summary markdown="span">Result For Request to get all the reviews</summary>This endpoint is used to list all the reviews.
 This endpoint will display a lot of data.
 We only take 1 data as a sample</span>

 ```javascript
 [
     {